 As said above wherever you work, you will find every workplace has priority for MS Excel.
 Ease of use, efficiency are the features that make MS Excel popular.

 Investment Banking Analyst

 The analysts are required to perform financial modeling and for that excel si very essential.
 They use it for calculating ratios, drawing graphs, comparison purposes.

 These are the other set of people who breathe with Excel.

 These people required, to perform complex regression analysis, segment indications for that purpose excel is the tool which they use.

 These are the people for whom Excel is the brain.
 There majority of work is dependent on calculation whether it is terms of calculation, or analysis.

 These people use Excel for carrying out market surveys and analyzing the markets results.
 The tools which they mostly use charts, graphs, clip images etc.

 As these people analyses business as a whole and their decisions are turned into actions.

 Apart from this people in Human resources department uses it for employee database management, salary calculation etc. Operations and logistic departments uses it for keeping product records.

 How do businesses use Excel?

 Business creates employee and resources schedules which is coded and is updated whenever there is any change.

 In Accounting information is recorded and calculations are performed and this information can be changed as and when required.

 Even businesses use it for tracking product sales on a daily, weekly, monthly or quarterly basis.

 Finding Return on Investment

 For writing financial statements and calculating Return on Investment and other ratios by creating various financial statements in Excel.

 For managing huge customer database, businesses use excel.

-Learn how to organise, format and calculate data smoothly.
+Learn how to organise, format, and calculate data smoothly.
 Develop skills to master excel tools, formulae, and functions.
 Analyze data from different perspectives.